acecancer/Session-materials/Slurm.md

               5925    normal  samples gnakabir  R 1-09:48:56      1 c-node6
               5924    normal  re-Dev2 fkakembo  R 1-09:53:14      1 c-node5
 ```
+Output of the squeue command is a list of all currently running jobs on the HPC.
+From the list, we can see our job (JOBID 6000) is among the currently running jobs.
+There are a couple of things we can note from the output:
+1. `JOBID`: The identifier assigned to every submitted job to the HPC, ours is 6000 in this case.
+2. `NAME`: This is the name we gave our job inside the slurm script with `#SBATCH --job-name=FastQC`, and that is why our job has the name FastQC from the list.
+3. `USER`: This is the name of the user who submitted that particular job to the HPC.
+4. `ST`: This shows the STATUS of the submitted job. `R` in this case means our job is Running.
+5. `TIME`: This is the time our job has so far spent while running.
+It is in the format `Days-Hours:Minutes:Seconds`.
+Our job has so far been running for 04 seconds.
+6. `NODES`: The number of nodes requested for that particular analysis job.
+This is specified with `#SBATCH --nodes=1`, which requests for one node as we did, in our slurm script.
+7. `NODELIST`: Specifies the exact node, your analysis is running on, node2 for our submitted job.
+The node your analysis is to run is automatically assigned by slurm basing on which nodes are available at the moment to take on jobs.

 ### Why use SLURM?
 - Efficiently manages computational resources.